mnneeltakemail2/testNeel3/overview/platform-components.md

-# Waves Platform Components
+# Neel Network Components

-# 1. Waves Client
+# 1. Neel Client

-[The Waves Client](https://client.wavesplatform.com) can be [easily installed](/waves-client/install-waves-client.md) and used to perform most actions in the Waves Platform where users can issue, transfer and trade assets.
+[The Neel Client](https://client.wavesplatform.com) can be [easily installed](/waves-client/install-waves-client.md) and used to perform most actions in the Waves Platform where users can issue, transfer and trade assets.

-# 2. Waves Wallet
+# 2. Neel Wallet

 * It’s a fully-featured client that lets you access all features of the Waves platform.